Trade directory · Chicago metro · Illinois

 Insurance Minimums

 General liability minimum $300,000 per occurrence, $600,000 aggregate.
-Professional liability coverage recommended.
-Workers compensation required for employees.
-Vehicle insurance for service vehicles.
+Professional liability recommended.
+Workers compensation required if employees present.
+Vehicle insurance for service trucks.

 § C · Path to license